adinaelisheva/MPMP/bank-6/README.md

 The question: you start with 2 deposits on days 1 and 2.
 Subsequently, a fibonacci-style increasing function is applied each day.
 What 2 deposits take the LONGEST time to hit exactly $1000000 in the bank?

-I just brute forced this.
+I mostly brute forced this, with some additional smarts built in.
 My original attempt took about an hour, but with a simple short-circuit, it takes about 0.9s!

 ```> node bank.js```